axonops/cassandra-probe-csharp/docs/CSHARP_DRIVER_OBSERVATIONS.md

 ## Example: Complete Recovery Solution

-This example combines all the workarounds into a production-ready client that handles the C# driver's limitations.
-It provides the resilience that the driver lacks out of the box.
+This example combines all the workarounds into a production-ready client that addresses the recovery behaviors we've observed.

 **Key features of this solution:**
 - **Host monitoring**: Polls every 5 seconds to detect state changes